hapax/hapax.github.io/assets/exponential.md

 This result was first derived by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) and hence is called *Euler's formula.*
-It is nothing short of a miracle.
-It yields an equation often said to be the most beautiful in
+It is nothing short of a miracle, and yields an equation often said to be the most beautiful in
 mathematics:

 $$